The Best Things to Do at Kiawah Island Beachwalker Park

 When visiting coastal South Carolina, a trip to one of the many beaches in a must.
 With an unusual landscape, the Lowcountry area of the state features an interesting blend of sandy shores and grassy marshland creating a beautiful atmosphere perfect for a relaxing getaway.
 Guests staying at the Andell Inn often spend their days at the nearby Kiawah Island Beachwalker Park.
-Whether you’re interested in lounging on the sand or exploring the coast in search of shark teeth and rare seashells, Beachwalker Park is the perfect place to visit.
+Whether you’re interested in lounging on the sand or exploring the coast in search of shark teeth and rare seashells, Beachwalker Park is an excellent place to visit.

 As you begin researching your trip to Kiawah, be sure to request access to our complimentary Destination Guide.
 Filled with excellent recommendations on restaurants, activities, and other attractions, this useful planner has helped so many people organize the perfect island getaway!
 Learn more about Kiawah Island Beachwalker Park, Freshfields Village, and outdoor excursions.

 Exploring Kiawah Island Beachwalker Park

 If you’re an active person who isn’t interested in sunbathing on the beach all day, Kiawah Island Beachwalker Park is the perfect place for you!
 Set up a spot on the sand, then take advantage of the many stand up paddleboarding, kayak, and surfboard rentals nearby.
 Whether you’re a water sports expert or you’re interested in trying a new activity, the moderate waves and ten miles of shore are ideal for hitting the water.

 If you’re visiting Kiawah during the winter when the water may be too cold to get in, you can still enjoy the beauty of Beachwalker Park with a sunset stroll along the beach.
 Follow the wooden boardwalk over the sand and admire the unique Lowcountry landscape.
 Shell collectors should keep an eye out for unusual shells or try hunting for shark teeth, which regularly wash up on beaches in the area.
 Find out more about shark tooth hunting in South Carolina.